boblemaire/IoTaWatt/Docs/connectWiFi.rst

 Resetting WiFi to Defaults
 --------------------------

-If you wish to change the SSID that the IoTaWatt is connected to (you might have done some testing in the lab and want to deploy 'live' somewhere where the SSID is different) BEFORE moving the device you need to reset the WiFi.
+If you wish to change the WiFi SSID that the IoTaWatt is connected to (you might have done some testing in the lab and want to deploy 'live' somewhere where the SSID is different) BEFORE moving the device you need to reset the WiFi.

 In the URL bar of your browser type: